MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-update-delete-extract.md

    ![Screenshot that shows two versions of a template app with Promote app greyed out.](media/service-template-apps-update-extract-delete/power-bi-template-app-update2.png)

    Your link is now live.

+   >[!NOTE]
-Note that the **Promote app** button at the pre-production stage is disabled.
+   >The **Promote app** button at the pre-production stage is disabled.
 Disabling the button prevents accidentally overwriting the live production link with the current app version before the Cloud Partner Portal (CPP) validates and approves the new app version.

 1. Submit your link again to the CPP by following the steps at [Power BI App offer update](/azure/marketplace/cloud-partner-portal/power-bi/cpp-update-existing-offer).
 In the CPP, you must publish your offer again and have it validated and approved.
 If you've changed the name of the app, be sure to also change the name in the CPP.
 When your offer is approved, the **Promote app** button becomes active again.